Skip to main content

 2 mentions Positive Neutral Negative

-The game's optimization has been criticized for its design, as players are compelled to take damage each turn regardless of their defensive actions, leading to a frustrating experience that feels disconnected from player skill.
+The game's optimization has been criticized for its design, as players are compelled to take damage every turn regardless of their defensive actions, leading to a frustrating experience that feels disconnected from player skill.

 • “This game has difficulty that isn't based on player performance; it's based on the fact that you are forced to take damage on every turn, even if you block.”